ombori/grid-docs/demo/flappy-bird.md

 Replace `my-org` in the application name with the slug of your tenant within the console.
 The slug is a lowercase version of the name of your tenant, with dashes (`-`) instead of spaces.
 If you don't know the exact slug you can always use the CLI to find it using the command `omg org list`.

+- Run `yarn` in the `screenapp` directory to fetch all dependencies.
+- Everything should be installed correctly now, run `yarn start` to start the application in the browser.
+If you see the game it works!
+- Build and publish the app in your private app store using `yarn build && yarn pub`

+?> If this isn't your first upload of the app, add `npm version patch &&` in front of the command or alter the version manually in `package.json`.

+If you were authenticated correctly, and the version does not match any version in your organisation by now you should have the application listed in "Your Apps" within the marketplace.
+Check [the console](https://console.omborigrid.com) now to see if it is listed there.

+Head over to the Marketplace, and then switch to "Your Apps" on top of the screen.
+Click on the install button, enter a name and then proceed.
+You will now have a functioning `screenapp` application.

+### Installing the Mobile Application

+Next we're going to do the same for the mobile app.
+- Step into the `mobileapp` directory
+- Change the name of the `mobileapp` installation following the same instructions as before (put in the slug of your tenant into the name).
+- Run `yarn` in the `mobileapp` directory to install dependencies
+- Run `yarn start` to test if it works, you should see a screen that says `Connecting...`.
+- Publish the mobile app to your private apps using `yarn build && yarn pub`
+- Install the mobile app from "Your Apps" in the marketplace in [the console](https://console.omborigrid.com).

+Now you have both the remote and the screen application installed in the console, it is time to go to the next stepp